 A call center agent will have to adapt to new technology from time to time.
 The environment is extremely dynamic and this presents challenges.
 Especially when trying to simultaneously manage productivity.

 A business owner must introduce training courses to help familiarize agents with any new technology.
 This is the best way to allow the call center agent to grasp the full potential of the new technology rapidly and efficiently.
 This will then translate to higher productivity in the workplace.

 Virtual phone numbers are a perfect example of new technology that has been introduced in relation to an inbound call center.
 Virtual phone numbers are relatively easy to adapt t and are beneficial to the company as well as call center agents.
 Introductions tools like these help companies to stay ahead of their competitors.

 A call center agent acts as a representative of the brand.
 This necessitates that call center agents operate within certain constraints.
 This can present challenges as some customers are expressive and very easy to read and others are not.
 Dealing with customers who are upset is also a challenge, as is dealing with unexpected issues without clear solutions.

 The call center agent should always remain patient, calm and courteous.
 A business owner must also have a uniform process for dealing with a customer that is upset or an issue that is unexpected.
-That may mean simply going to a supervisor for their suggestion before moving forward with anything else.
+That may mean simply going to a supervisor for their suggestion before moving forward with scripted best practices.

 The daily challenges of being a call center agent certainly require preparation for.
-Agents require training in areas such as communication, marketing strategies, and telephone etiquette.
+Agents require training in areas such as communication, marketing strategies, and cultural phone etiquette.
 Ongoing training to manage the path in adjusting to new technologies is also crucial.
 Managing time, staying cool under pressure, and the prioritization of goals are also very helpful.
-Call center QA is a critical piece of the puzzle in the success of a business.
+Call center performance management is a critical piece of the puzzle in the success of a business.
 With the right personnel in place, as well as the right call center technology and training, call centers can help a company soar far ahead of the competition.